Spaghetti with Mustard?

 To date, my worst meal was spaghetti topped with tasteless tomato sauce and yellow mustard that I was served on top of a mountain in Santiago de Cuba.
 I’m still not sure if this was a proper restaurant, as it lacked the signage and simple menu that most home restaurants offer.
 Locals directed us to the front door of a home that supposedly housed a restaurant, a woman came out and told us all she served was spaghetti, and we sat down on rocks outside the front door waiting for our 5 peso spaghetti (roughly 20 cents).
 One Cuban friend of mine stared curiously at the bowl and asked "is that mustard?" and another Cuban friend responded "When you are hungry, you don't ask questions, you just eat."
 Noted.

-Casas particulares, private homestays are my top recommendation for finding tasty, authentic, homemade Cuban food.
-The price will vary ($5-15 for dinner), but the quality is much better than restaurants catering to Cubans, far cheaper than restaurants catering to tourists, and the variety is much greater, as hosts make daily runs to the markets to whip up whatever their guests want for dinner that night.
+Casas particulares (private homestays) are my top recommendation for finding tasty, authentic, homemade Cuban food.
+The price will vary ($10-20 for dinner), but the quality is much better than restaurants catering to Cubans, far cheaper than restaurants catering to tourists.
+The variety is also much greater, as hosts make daily runs to the markets to whip up whatever their guests want for dinner that night.
 It is an especially good option for travelers with dietary restrictions (vegan, vegetarian, gluten-free).
 Contact me to help arrange a trip to Cuba where you will stay with trusted B&B owners I've worked with for several years and who serve tasty meals for any diet!